How to Get Real about Revenue Attribution

 Revenue attribution delivers the metrics marketers need to build winning strategies and prove their impact on business goals.
-So why are so few of us using it?
+So why are so few marketing leaders using it?

 “The interesting thing about an objective truth is that it’s true no matter what.”